-As of June 30, 2022, the District's capital assets, net of accumulated depreciation, totaled \$35.3 million, a net increase of \$20,038.
-Capital assets include land, equipment, buildings, improvements other than buildings, library books, infrastructure, and construction in progress.
+As of June 30, 2024, the District's capital assets, net of accumulated depreciation/amortization, totaled \$48.1 million, a net increase of \$10,384,878.
+Capital assets include land, equipment, buildings, improvements other than buildings, library books, infrastructure, right-of-use lease and subscription assets, and construction and other capital in progress.
+The District engaged in significant capital projects during the year.
+At the end of the fiscal year, there was a net increase of construction in progress of \$5,984,773 which was primarily associated with the renovations of the Activities Center and Mark Allen Dorms.
+Additionally, there was a \$3,644,290 increase in other capital, non-constructions projects which is mainly associated with the conversion to the Anthology ERP system.
 Additional information on capital assets can be found in Note 3 to the District's financial statements.